Oracle Cloud LLMs: 44% Better Price-Performance

 GPU Compute Shapes

-OCI offers compelling GPU options for LLM deployment.
+OCI offers a range of GPU shapes built for LLM deployment.

 Container Engine for Kubernetes